devoyster/VerifyArgs/README.md

 VerifyArgs
 ==========

 VerifyArgs is a lightweight, fast and extensible library for method arguments value checks.
-It's written in C# 4.0 and can be used from .NET 4.0 code.
+It's written in C# 4.0 and can be used in .NET FW 4+ and Silverlight 4+ applications.
 VerifyArgs contains Verify class which can be used to validate arguments of your method:

     public string MyConcat(string first, string second, int secondCount) {